 The years in primary school are a time when children should get used to being physically active on a regular basis.

 At this time the foundation is laid for building self-confidence and joy of movement for the rest of their life.
 Challenging physical activities have proven beneficial to children's motoric and intellectual development, and balance skills are also crucial to almost all sports.

-Giving children the opportunity for play-based balance training is the very philosophy behind Rampline's balance park concept.
-A number of primary schools have good experiences with introducing a balance park in the schoolyard for the benefit of the children.
+Giving children the opportunity for play-based balance training is the very philosophy behind Rampline's motor skill park concept.
+A number of primary schools have good experiences with introducing a motor skill park in the schoolyard for the benefit of the children.

-- The balance park works for all ages.
+- The motor skill park works for all ages.
 Children do not outgrow the equipment.

 - Unsurpassed stimulation of supporting muscles, balance and motor skills.

 - Excellent safety: Exciting devices that gives that tickle in the stomach, even if the fall height is low.

 - Simple and thoughtfully designed devices that can be used in many different ways.
 Such devices facilitates creative play and nourish the children's urge to explore.
 Therefore children do not get bored, but will constantly rediscover the playground.